Final Week Practice Plan, Error Log, and Stamina

 Miss typeContent gap, misread, priority error, scope error, second-guessing, fatigue

-Correct ruleOne sentence you can apply next time
+Correct ruleOne sentence you can reuse next time

 Recheck dateThe date you will revisit it

-The miss type is the most important column.
-If you missed three questions because you changed correct answers, you do not need three new textbook chapters.
-You need a decision rule.
-If you missed priority questions, practice identifying unstable cues.
-If you missed scope questions, ask whether the answer has the RN assess, teach, notify, implement ordered care, or independently prescribe.
+The miss type column matters most.
+If you missed three items because you changed correct answers, you do not need three textbook chapters — you need a decision rule about when to change an answer.
+If you missed priority items, drill identifying the unstable cue.
+If you missed scope items, ask whether the right answer has the RN assess, teach, notify, or implement ordered care rather than independently prescribe.
+Sorting by cause turns a list of mistakes into a short, fixable set of behaviors.

 Three hours is 180 minutes.
-With 165 questions, the average pace is about 65 seconds per question.
-Some questions take 20 seconds and some take 2 minutes.
-A practical pacing plan is to check your progress at these points:
+With 165 questions, the average is about 65 seconds per question.
+Some items take 20 seconds; some take 2 minutes.
+Use light checkpoints so you drift early instead of panicking late:

 • Question 40 by about 45 minutes.